 - Seven Main Steps to Submitting a Test

-    ADAAA (Americans with Disabilities Act Amendments Act of 2008): All students who

-    identify themselves to faculty as having a disability or suspect that they have

-    a disability are encouraged to contact the Accessibility Center (AC).
-Faculty is

-    not obligated to provide accommodations without proper notification from the AC

-    Office.
-Students may also contact AC staff by telephone to make an intake

-    appointment at 303.556.3300 or by email at firstname.lastname@example.org.
+ADAAA (Americans with Disabilities Act Amendments Act of 2008): All students who identify themselves to faculty as having a disability or suspect that they have a disability are encouraged to contact the AC.
+Faculty members are not obligated to provide accommodations without proper notification from the AC.
+Students may also contact AC staff by telephone to make an intake appointment at 303.556.3300 or by email at firstname.lastname@example.org.

 Tips for Universal Design in the Classroom

 In this day of buzzwords and acronyms, Universal Designed Learning (UDL) might get written off as another silly fad.
 However, here in the AC, we are very aware of the benefits of UDL.
 Many of our students do not have access to course material if it is not universally designed.
 As a federally funded institution, CCD is required by law to provide access to our students with disabilities.
 Students with varying learning styles also benefit greatly from UDL.

 The following tips will get you started on your own universally designed classroom experience:

 - Provide electronic versions of your handouts.
 Students who cannot read printed materials have access to listen to electronic versions of text through a specialized software available at CCD.

 - Use multiple modes to deliver content.
 Some students learn better by reading, others by listening, others by doing, and others by seeing pictures.
 Using a variety of teaching methods motivates and engages more of your students to understand concepts essential to their success in your class.

 - When working with technology, do not rely solely on visual cues.
 For example, if it is common to click on an icon to accomplish a task, imagine a blind student trying to find that icon on a screen.
 What keyboard shortcuts can you provide as an alternative to visual cues on the screen?